-In 1873, Delta Gamma was founded by three women in Oxford, Mississippi, and since has grown to include 148 collegiate chapters and more than 220 alumnae groups with over 200,000 initiated members.
-As outlined in our constitution, the objectives of Delta Gamma Fraternity are to foster high ideals of friendship among women, to promote their educational and cultural interests, to create in them a true sense of social responsibility and to develop in them the best qualities of character.
-These values stay true to Delta Gamma women far beyond their college years, and the network that forms as a result is meaningful, far-reaching, and incredibly supportive.
+Delta Gamma was founded in Oxford, Mississippi in 1873 by just three collegiate women.
+Since then, our international fraternity has grown to include over 200,000 initiated members and 220 alumnae groups (and the numbers are only growing!).
+The objectives of Delta Gamma Fraternity are to foster high ideals of friendship, promote educational and cultural interests, and to create in each other a true sense of social responsibility and the best qualities of character.

 Delta Gamma Eta Phi works each and every day to achieve these expectations.
 Eta Phi was founded at NYU in 2016.
 In these few years our sisterhood, hours of service and involvement in NYU and around NYC has grown immensely.
 The community we have created at NYU is one of compassion, talent, humility, character and undeniable love for one another.